THE JOURNEY OF AN IDEA: REGENERON GENETICS CENTER

 YOU'RE NOT DOING MODERN-DAY DRUG DISCOVERY."

-– ARIS BARAS, MD, VICE PRESIDENT, CO-HEAD REGENERON GENETICS CENTER
+– ARIS BARAS, MD, HEAD OF THE REGENERON GENETICS CENTER

 SOLVING FOR EARLY CHALLENGES

 Back at Regeneron, the team recognized the power of human genetics in drug development, as demonstrated by the company's very first approved medicine for a rare autoinflammatory condition.
-They knew their expertise and best-in-class technology made them uniquely suited to apply large scale human genetics to drug discovery…but robust “real-world” data from a large consented population of patients combined with the ability to inexpensively sequence samples were critical to truly be successful.
+George and his team knew their expertise and best-in-class technology made them uniquely suited to apply large scale human genetics to drug discovery…but robust “real-world” data from a large consented population of patients combined with the ability to inexpensively sequence samples were critical to truly be successful.

 Various workstreams were underway to explore possible approaches to unlock human genetics on a broad scale.